-Summary of Impact Tables
+• Summary of Impact Tables

-The development footprint is completely underlain by the Kalahari Formation.
-The Palaeontological Sensitivity of this formation is rated as Low.
+The proposed development is underlain by sediments of the Cenozoic Kalahari Group as well as the Boom River Formation of the Koras Group.
+Underlying these rocks are rocks of the Precambrian Transvaal Supergroup.
+According to the PalaeoMap of South African Heritage Resources Information System the Palaeontological Sensitivity of the Kalahari Group is low, The Boom River Formation is igneous rocks with an insignificant Palaeontological Sensitivity and the Palaeontological Sensitivity of the Precambrian rocks of the Transvaal Supergroup is moderate.
 The expected duration of the impact is assessed as potentially permanent to long term.
 In the absence of mitigation procedures (should fossil material be present within the affected area) the damage or destruction of any palaeontological materials will be permanent.
 Impacts on palaeontological heritage during the construction phase could potentially occur but are regarded as having a low probability.
 The significance of the impact occurring will be low.

-FINDINGS AND RECOMMENDATIONS
+• FINDINGS AND RECOMMENDATIONS

-The proposed Boegoeberg Township Expansion on Remainder of Farm no 142, Plot 1890 Boegoeberg Settlement and Remainder of the Farm no 144, Boegoeberg!
-Kheis Local Municipality, ZF Mgcawu District Municipality, Northern Cape Province is underlain by the Cenozoic Kalahari Group as well underlying rocks of the Precambrian Transvaal Supergroup.
-According to the PalaeoMap of South African Heritage Resources Information System the Palaeontological Sensitivity of the Kalahari Group is low and the Precambrian rocks of the Transvaal Supergroup is moderate.
-The cherts, dolomites and iron formations of the underlying Precambrian Transvaal Supergroup are too deep to affect the proposed development.
+The proposed development is underlain by sediments of the Cenozoic Kalahari Group as well as the Boom River Formation of the Koras Group.
+Underlying these rocks are rocks of the Precambrian Transvaal Supergroup.
+According to the PalaeoMap of South African Heritage Resources Information System the Palaeontological Sensitivity of the Kalahari Group is low, The Boom River Formation is igneous rocks with an insignificant Palaeontological Sensitivity and the Palaeontological Sensitivity of the Precambrian rocks of the Transvaal Supergroup is moderate.
+The cherts, dolomites and iron formations of the underlying Transvaal Supergroup are too deep to affect the proposed development and the igneous rocks of the Boom River Formation are unfossiliferous.

 If fossil remains or trace fossils are discovered during any phase of construction, either on the surface or exposed by excavations the Chance Find Protocol must be implemented by the Environmental Control Officer (ECO) in charge of these developments.
 These discoveries ought to be protected and the ECO must report to SAHRA (Contact details: SAHRA, 111 Harrington Street, Cape Town.
 PO Box 4637, Cape Town 8000, South Africa.
 Tel: 021 462 4502.
 Fax: +27 (0)21 462 4509.
-Web: www.sahra.org.za) so that mitigation can be carry out by a paleontologist.
+Web: www.sahra.org.za) so that mitigation can be carried out by a palaeontologist.

-It is consequently recommended that no further palaeontological heritage studies, ground truthing and/or specialist mitigation are required pending the discovery of newly discovered fossils.
+It is consequently recommended that no further palaeontological heritage studies, ground-truthing and/or specialist mitigation are required pending the discovery of newly discovered fossils.

-CHANCE FINDS PROTOCOL
+• CHANCE FINDS PROTOCOL